tommuxworthy/project-2-2/README.md

 Getting Started
 -
-In GitHub, use the clone button to download the game source code.
-Then, open the index.html file in your browser and the game should start - if not check console for any issues.
-The images used in this game are stored in the images folder and are all png files.
+In GitHub, use the clone button to download the application source code.

 Motivation
 -